UniTime/unitime-doc/installation.md

 * `QueueIn`/`QueueOut`.`setXml`/`getXML` now takes a string (use `setDocument`/`getDocument` for XML access)

 See [UniTime 4.8 release notes](https://builds.unitime.org/UniTime4.8/Release-Notes.xml) for other changes.

+## Upgrade to UniTime 4.9
+*UniTime 4.9 is still being developed.
+For production installations, please use UniTime 4.8 for now.*

+Please note that UniTime 4.9 requires Java 17 or later.
+Apache Tomcat 10.1 or later is also needed (earlier installations are typically running Tomcat 8 or 9).

+To upgrade an existing UniTime installation, only the new `UniTime.war` file should be placed in the `Tomcat/webapps` folder instead of the existing one.
+All the necessary changes to the database are done automatically during the first deployment.
+The safest way to do so is as follows:
+1. Stop Tomcat
+2. Backup the existing database (e.g., using mysqldump on MySQL or exp on Oracle)
+3. In `Tomcat/webapps`, remove `UniTime` folder and replace the existing `UniTime.war` with the new one
+4. Delete the content of `Tomcat/work` folder.
+5. Start the Tomcat

+If you are using remove solver servers, the appropriate JARs need to be updated as well.

+See [UniTime 4.9 release notes](https://builds.unitime.org/UniTime4.9/Release-Notes.xml) for other changes.

 ## Customization